-Disclaimer :: I am not a medical professional, and the information and opinions presented in this article are based on my experience and personal research and not of FWM or CMC.
+Disclaimer :: I am not a medical professional, and the information and opinions presented in this article are based on my experience and personal research on anxiety and not of FWM or CMC.

 Childhood anxiety is never something I thought I would have to deal with when I was dreaming of being a parent.
 I do not think I really knew what anxiety was, until I had to.
 No one mentions that anxiety doesn’t always look like an overly nervous child or that anxiety can manifest as anger or even rage.
 No one told us that when your child is triggered that he or she may say cruel things to you and that, ironically, he or she is going to direct anger at you because you are the safe place to let out those big feelings.